HK-KINGDOM/image-processing-from-scratch/README.md

 2-D fourier transform for images using fft.

 * sift
 Scale-invariant feature transform, a well-known technique to extract feature points for image matching.
+Now added c++ version along with SURF.

 * KNN
 Using balanced K-D tree to find k nearest neighbors of K-dimension points.